thomasnield/classroom-scheduling-demo/README.md

 ## Observations

-I studied linear programming for the past few weeks with both Python and Java libraries.
+I studied linear/integer programming for the past few months with both Python and Java libraries.
 One thing I noticed quickly is a lot of libraries implement models as a sea of numbers, which can be difficult to debug, refactor, and comprehend.
 By using Kotlin and ojAlgo, I was able to create a highly organized model that is easy to comprehend and evolve by utilizing classes, fluent functional pipelines, and the Java/Kotlin standard library.

 The Java 8 Date/Time library was immensely helpful to turn 15-minute time increments into discrete integer intervals.
 The domain classes in my model were designed to provide both the `LocalDateTime` and discrete integer representations of time variables, making it friendly for both the model and developer.